Arduino Leonardo Pinout, Schematic and Specifications in detail

 Reset.
 When this pin is set to LOW it reset the microcontroller.

-Arduino Leonardo Schematic(official):
+Arduino Leonardo Schematic(official)

-To download Arduino Leonardo Schematic, click here.
+To download the Arduino Leonardo Schematic, click here.

 **Source: Arduino Leonardo official store